vishalverma9572/Portfolio/README.md

 - A welcoming introduction to my portfolio website.

 ### About
-- A brief description of who I am, my background, and my skills.
+- A brief description of who I am, my background,and my skills.

 ### Skills
 - A section listing the technical skills and tools I am proficient in.